naikok/symfony-dockerized/README.md

   DATABASE_URL=mysql://root:root@database:3306/symfony_db?serverVersion=5.7

-7) Once is finished , in that shell you must execute a command line to create doctrine database. php bin/console doctrine:database:create, if already exists, just get rid of this step.
+7) Once is finished , in that shell you must execute a command line to create database.

+   php bin/console doctrine:database:create (if already exists, just get rid of this step).

 8) Execute doctrine migration in order to create the tables required as database system.